GOcontroll/node-red-gocontroll/README.md

 # node-red-gocontroll
-A package for the GOcontroll node red nodes
+A package for the GOcontroll node red nodes provides access to some of the GOcontroll peripherals through node red

-provides access to some of the GOcontroll peripherals through node red
+More information about the compatible hardware can be found on our [website](https://gocontroll.com/products/)

 ## controller active
 This node can be used to shut down the controller when all kl15s are low, this is a hard shutdown as it works by removing the voltage from the cpu enable pin.